Long Shot (Kelly Clarkson song): Composition

 "Long Shot" is a pop song with a duration of three minutes and thirty-six seconds (3:36).
 According to the digital sheet music published by MusicNotes.com through Alfred Publishing Co., Inc., it is composed in the key of D minor and is set to a moderately fast tempo of 114 BPM.
 Clarkson's vocal range spans from C4—C5.
 The song's instrumentation consists of keyboard, drums, guitar, and bass, which were performed by Howard Benson, Josh Freese, Paul Bushnell, and Phil X, respectively.

 The song's lyrics explore the inherent risk of starting or continuing a romantic relationship.
 Some critics have suggested the song implies a flawed relationship, which Clarkson is fighting to keep together.
 Elements in the lyrics such as the lines "The chance is we won't make it / But I know if I don't take it there's no chance" deliver a message of perseverance and taking risks to reach your goals.

 Critical reception

-Stephen Thomas Erlewine of AllMusic praised the cover for "illustrating why [Clarkson]'s a better pop star" than co-writer Katy Perry, writing that the former sounds "impassioned and invested" in her performance, but "better still... relatable."
+Stephen Thomas Erlewine of AllMusic praised the song and "I Do Not Hook Up" for "illustrating why [Clarkson]'s a better pop star" than co-writer Katy Perry."
 Ann Powers of The Los Angeles Times also noted that Clarkson "removes the cartoon mannerisms" characteristic of Perry's songs in her version of "Long Shot".
 On the other hand, Claire Lobenfeld of Vibe was critical of Clarkson for what he deemed to be her mimicking Perry's "silly and saucy" style.
 Daniel Brockman of The Boston Phoenix and Evan Sawdey of PopMatters both cited "Long Shot" as a highlight of the album, with the latter describing the song as a "sturdy, memorable pop number" that succeeds at playing it safe in a "fun" way.